adiRandom/google-photos-timestamper/README.md

 ## JSON naming

 At first, it lookes like for each `Image.ext` there is an associated `Image.ext.json` file.
-However, while working on this I encoutered differet namings and included rules for them.
+However, while working on this I encoutered differet namings and included rules for them:

 1. Duplicate files